shpml/fundamentals/11_chapter/07_exercise.md

 ##![Your Turn](../assets/exercise.png) Your Turn

 Now things are starting to heat up!
-Let's take a short break from our contacts book to practice iterating over arrays.
+Let's take a short break from our contact book to practice iterating over arrays.

 ## Instructions